openego/eTraGo/doc/theoretical_background.rst

    :align: center
    :width: 800

-eTraGo is based on the open source tool `PyPSA <https://pypsa.readthedocs.io/en/latest/>`_ and uses its definitions and units [PyPSA]_.
+*eTraGo* is based on the open source tool `PyPSA <https://pypsa.readthedocs.io/en/latest/>`_ and uses its definitions and units [PyPSA]_.

 Data Model
 ==========

-The input data includes electricity and gas grid topology as well as data on energy supply and load for the considered sectors (electricity, gas, heat and e-mobility) plus data on flexibility potential deriving from those sectors e.g. demand-side management, dynamic line rating and flexibility potentials arising from e-mobility.
-The data model is generated using the tool eGon-data.
-More details on the model can be found in the documentaton of `eGon-data <https://egon-data.readthedocs.io/en/latest/>`_ or the publications by [eGon_report]_ and [Buettner2024]_.
-The following graph from [eGon_report]_ gives some impressions:
+The input data covers the coupling of electricity grid models on different voltage levels with a gas grid model, demands and flexibilities from the mobility, heat and hydrogen sectors as well as the integration of other electrical flexibilities such as demand-side management and dynamic line rating.
+It is characterised by a high spatial resolution within Germany, while other countries are considered in an aggregated form.
+Several future scenarios have been developed, each covering one year in hourly resolution and differing in terms of generation, demand and availability of some technologies.
+The data model is generated using the tool *eGon-data*.
+More details on the model can be found in the documentation of `eGon-data <https://egon-data.readthedocs.io/en/latest/>`_ or the following publications: [eGon_report]_ and [Buettner2024]_.
+The graphs below give some impressions [eGon_report]_:

 .. figure:: images/input_data.png
    :align: center
    :width: 800

+.. _abstand:

-eTraGo fetches the input data from the `Open Energy Platform <https://openenergy-platform.org/>`_.
+*eTraGo* fetches the input data from the `Open Energy Platform <https://openenergy-platform.org/>`_.
 Alternatively, different scenarios of the data models are available through `zenodo <https://zenodo.org/>`_.
-The data needs to be downloaded and locally stored as a PostgreSQL database to be accessable for eTraGo.
+The data needs to be downloaded and locally stored as a PostgreSQL database to be accessable for *eTraGo*.
 More explanations can be found in the `zenodo upload <https://zenodo.org/records/8376714>`_.
 The following scenarios are available:

 * `eGon2035 <https://zenodo.org/records/8376714>`_ basing on scenario C2035 of the network expansion plan ([NEP]_), version 2021
 * eGon2035_lowflex as scenario variant of eGon2035 with lower penetration of flexibilities
 * eGon100RE (still under development) characterised by a 100% renewable generation